Sustainable Catawba

 Catawba College is among the list of elite environmental colleges as the 13th nationwide and first certified institution in the Southeast to reach full carbon neutrality seven years ahead of its 2030 climate commitment.
 Second Nature, a non-profit organization working to accelerate climate action in and through higher education, confirmed Catawba College became the 13th college nationwide and first institute of higher learning in the Southeast to meet the group’s high standards for determining carbon neutrality.

-The U.S. Environmental Protection Agency (EPA) has recognized Catawba College as an Green Power Partner.
+The U.S. Environmental Protection Agency (EPA) has recognized Catawba College as a Green Power Partner.
 By using green power, Catawba is reducing its carbon footprint and supporting the transition to a clean energy future.
+Catawba College has 837 kilowatts of on-campus solar facilities, which produce a portion of its electricity.
+The College also has purchased Renewable Energy Credits from two North Carolina Solar Farms to cover the remainder of its power usage.

 Geothermal Project